archlinux/aur/README.md

 It is not necessary to handle files, configurations, PCI buses, etc, all that is done automatically.

+The `nvx.service` might still fail and hang indefinitely if there are other Nvidia service daemons enabled during boot such as:

+-   `nvidia-persistenced.service`
+-   `nvidia-powerd.service`

+Note that the following services do not run on boot are not likely to stop `nvx` from turning off the gpu.

+-   `nvidia-hibernate.service`
+-   `nvidia-resume.service`
+-   `nvidia-suspend.service`

 ### Files

 For other users that may want to create a package to their preferred systems, the following is where I place the files